 It changes when you move away, the perspective.
 The familiar is still familiar but you see it through a different lens.
 The old lens has long been cast aside.
 Or maybe it’s still the old lens but it’s transformed over the years.
-You’re still holding the camera and you decide the angle.
-Which is why memory can be so unreliable.
+You’re still holding the camera and you decide the anglem which is why memory can be so unreliable.

 I used to think that home was a place, and then I started to think it wasn’t.
 Home was something inside you.
 Probably true, or at least it feels as if it were true but place is more important than we allow ourselves to believe at times, or maybe that’s just the case when you leave.
 Home, that to which you return to, where you came from, is still there and is always there but only while ever it is still there.

-It was sitting by a Yorkshire range with the fire burning in my mother’s house this weekend.
-The fierceness of the heat, that slight smell of fumes.
+This weekend I went back to the UK, and once more I felt home.
+I sat in the cottage in the middle of the field, although it was sitting by a Yorkshire range with the fire burning in my mother’s house this weekend that really felt like home.
+It was that familiar fierceness of the heat, that slight smell of fumes.
 I say my mother’s house, although I could equally say my father’s house.
 It is each of their houses and for different reasons.
 It’s an old house with history and a memory.
-It’s not our house.
-It belongs to itself.
+It’s not our house though, it belongs to itself.
 We are just passing through.
 They were cloth weavers and butchers before us, generations of the same families.
 They gave meaning to the meaning of the family home.

 I know every inch of that house, every creak of its floors, every fault in its draughty windows.
 I go back and I feel myself move into it.
 It wraps itself around me.
 And then I leave it again, until next time.
 It’s purely emotional and always will be.